cloudrainstar/bionemo-framework/docs/docs/models/example_model_tutorial.md

-This tutorial demonstrates the creation of a model in BioNeMo.
+This tutorial demonstrates the creation of a simple Megatron model to classify MNIST digits within the BioNemo framework.

 `Megatron` / `NeMo` modules and datasets are special derivatives of PyTorch modules and datasets that extend and accelerate the distributed training and inference capabilities of PyTorch.

 Some distinctions of Megatron / NeMo are: